-Since both, CT and MR imaging are of crucial importance in clinical routine of hepatic lesion diagnosis and treatment decision-making, the same pipeline of pre-processing, training and evaluation was used with the data both imaging modalities.
+Since both, MR and CT imaging are of crucial importance in clinical routine of hepatic lesion diagnosis and treatment decision-making, the same pipeline of pre-processing, training and evaluation was applied to both imaging modalities.

-The MR imaging data were retrospectively compiled and originally used for intervention planning purposes before brachytherapy at the Department of Radiology and Nuclear Medicine of the University Hospital in Magdeburg.
+The single-modality, monophasic non-contrast-enhanced MR imaging data was retrospectively compiled and originally used for intervention planning purposes before brachytherapy at the Department of Radiology and Nuclear Medicine of the University Hospital in Magdeburg.
 The images were acquired using a Philips Intera 1.5~T scanner and an eTHRIVE sequence with repetition (TR) and echo times (TE) of 4.0 - 4.1~ms and 2.0~ms, respectively.
 In-plane image resolution of the axial scans was 0.98 mm, the spacing between slices was 3~mm, resulting in acquisition matrices of size $224 \times 224 \times 64$.
 A total of 48 patient cases with overall 157 hepatic lesions were compiled.
 The ground truth segmentations of the liver outline and the hepatic lesions therein were performed by an experienced radiologist.

-With respect to CT imaging, the LiTS challenge \cite{b19} data was used, which comprises scans from several clinical sites, using different acquisition protocols and CT scanners, and thus, the image quality and resolution vary noticeably.
+With respect to CT imaging, the LiTS challenge \citep{b20} data was used, which comprises scans from several clinical sites, using different acquisition protocols and CT scanners, and thus, the image quality and resolution vary noticeably.
 In-plane image resolution of the axial scans varies from 0.56~mm to 1.0~mm and the slice thickness varies from 0.45~mm to 6.0~mm.
-The number of slices per volume ranges from 42 to 128 \cite{b20}.
-The hepatic lesions, that are present in each patient scan vary in size between 38~mm$^3$ and 349~cm$^3$ \cite{b20}.
+The number of slices per volume ranges from 42 to 128.
+The hepatic lesions that are present in each patient scan vary in size between 38~mm$^3$ and 349~cm$^3$ \citep{b20}.